OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/DFIR.md

 Once registry is extracted, we can now view the files of the registry for analysis.
 This can be done using tools like:
 - [Registry Explorer by Eric Zimmerman](https://ericzimmerman.github.io/#!index.md): Can load multiple hives and adds data from transactional logs.
-- [RegRipper](https://github.com/keydet89/RegRipper3.0): Takes a hive as input and outputs a report with the important keys and values.
+- [[RegRipper]]: Takes a hive as input and outputs a report with the important keys and values.
 Does not take transactional logs into account.

 [[Memory Forensics]]: A system's memory is crucial in investigations, as it provides extra details, like traces of executable files and [[Malware]].
 However, this memory is volatile, meaning it is lost after logoffs or after shutdowns of the system.
 Memory forensics deals with the live state of a system at a particular moment in time.
 - Analyzing how malware interacts with the memory to identify injected code, hooks, or runtime manipulations.